 Other intriguing duos for fans to keep an eye on will be Mike Bryan and Bob Bryan, who are two-time champions at Indian Wells.
 The pair will look to add a third title to their trophy case for a storybook farewell from Tennis Paradise, as the brothers have previously announced that 2020 will be their final year on tour.
 2019 singles champion Dominic Thiem will partner with Grigor Dimitrov and be joined by Stan Wawrinka and Alexander Zverev; Felix Auger Aliassime and Fognini; Karen Khachanov and Andrey Rublev; and Diego Schwartzman and David Goffin.

-On the women’s side, teenagers Coco Gauff and Caty McNally are in search of their third WTA doubles title together.
+On the women’s side, teenager Coco Gauff is in search of her third WTA doubles title together.
 Among the teams they will have to go through will be World No.1 doubles player Kristina Mladenovic and longtime partner Timea Babos, who are looking to capture their first BNP Paribas Open doubles title.
 Also competing will be defending champions Aryna Sabalenka and Elise Mertens; as well as 2018 champions Barbora Strycova and Hsieh Su-Wei.

 Other WTA pairings looking to make noise will be Americans Sofia Kenin and Bethanie Mattek-Sands; Kirsten Flipkens and Coco Vandeweghe; and popular doubles specialist Sania Mirza and Zhang Shuai.